IACS-cryo/Delineation-WG/D1/deliverable1.md

 - The argument that peripheral glaciers behave like glaciers, so why don't the BedMachine or Greene products reflect this?
 - Concerns that ice sheet models are less accurate for peripheral glaciers, potentially biasing results.

 Personally, we (Ken & Fabien) believe these objections are valid but outweighed by the overarching goal of avoiding double counting in future IPCC reports and quantitative studies.
-We probably have overseen many important aspects of this change, and we are looking forward to the feedback from the community.
+We probably have missed many important aspects of the proposed change, and we are looking forward to the feedback from the community.